 Some of my earliest memories involve going through my parents’ CD collection, picking things out and not being able to understand why I liked them.
 My love for music came from a pretty mixed bag because of that.
 I love artists like Bjork, Prince, The Cure etc, who have definitely influenced me from an early age.
-I started playing piano when I was seven.
+I started playing pianos similar to what you’d find in these reviews when I was seven.
 However I felt the better I got at it, the more stifled I felt.
 Scales and arpeggios definitely weren’t for me so I quit lessons when I was 13.
 It was probably a year or so later that I found out about downloading sheet music.
 Finally, I could play what I wanted, when I wanted.
 By learning simple pop songs on the piano, it became quite natural to sing over the top of them.
 I discovered that tends to engage people more than just playing an instrumental and I thrived off that.
 It wasn’t long after that I became tired of singing other people’s songs.
 It was more of a task to relate to someone else’s feelings in their lyrics rather than writing my own.
 So I started to spill thoughts on a page, trying to make sense of things I just didn’t understand.
 I felt writing was the only cure for me to figure out my own emotions, but also allowed me to disconnect from myself and pretend to be someone I’m not.
 It was that sense of freedom that inspired me the most.

 Still frame from ‘Suspended’

 Somebody once dubbed it as ‘Noir&B’, which I suppose means R&B inspired melodies with darker, jarring music/lyrics.
 I’ve always liked that.